 Until that day we have the communion cup to remind of our covenant with our Heavenly Bridegroom.
 We are to remember his love more than wine.
 Song 1.4 We need to drink often of the cup and remember our engagement to the king of Kings.

-the Betrothal Ceremony, the groom left to prepare
+the groom left to prepare the Chadar (chamber).The bridegroom in ancient

 1. Israel returned as a nation in 1948.